 It will turn out all right in the end.

-They have their ups and downs.
+He has his ups and downs.

-Clichés are a dangerous habit
+Clichés become a habit

 Clichés make assumptions